Dressy10/Dressy10/README.md

 ## Other things you should know about me...
 👩‍💻 I'm currently working on building responsive websites

-🧠 I'm currently learning JavaScript, aiming to dive deeply into React.js soon
+🧠 I'm currently learning DevOps and I hope to be a really good DevOps Engineer.

-👯‍♀️ I'm looking to collaborate on working with JavaScript
+👯‍♀️ I'm looking to collaborate on working with DevOps specialists.

-🤔 I'm looking for help with JavaScript

 📫 How to reach me...
 Kindly hit me up using any of my social media accounts.

 ⚡️ Fun fact...
-Coding is so much fun.
+Coding is as fun as much as people find it difficult.

 ## 🛠 Skills